mediadrop/mediadrop/doc/install/mac-os.rst

     brew install mysql

 As with all brew commands, it print out some useful information that we may need to get the installed software to work as expected.
-MediaCore will actually need the MySQL server running, which brew doesn't do for you, but it does tell you how:
+MediaDrop will actually need the MySQL server running, which brew doesn't do for you, but it does tell you how:

 .. sourcecode:: bash